jmonlong/manu-vggafannot/manuscript.md

 ---
-title: Current options to index, represent, and visualize annotations in a pangenome with the vg toolkit
+title: Efficient indexing and querying of annotations in a pangenome graph
 keywords:
 - pangenome
 - annotation